SharePoint/sp-dev-docs/docs/apis/webhooks/lists/create-subscription.md

 The application must have at least edit permissions to the SharePoint list where the subscription will be created.

-**If your application is an Azure Active Directory (AAD) application:**
+**If your application is a Microsoft Azure Active Directory (AD) application:**

-You must grant the AAD app permissions to the folowing SharePoint application and the corresponding permissions:
+You must grant the Azure AD app the permissions specified in the following table:

 Application | Permission
 ------------|------------